-

 Career Opportunities

-Completing the University of Galway/Engineers Ireland-accredited BE degree in Electronic and Computer Engineering offers a passport to national and international career opportunities in the wide and diverse range of industries, utilities and other organizations that use electronic and computer engineering expertise.
+Completing the University of Galway/Engineers Ireland-accredited BE degree in Electronic and Computer Engineering offers a passport to national and international career opportunities in the wide and diverse range of industries, utilities and other organisations that use electronic and computer engineering expertise.
 This includes such areas as electronic system design, medical systems, healthcare, networking and distributed computing, telecommunications, automotive electronics, industrial automation, consumer electronics, broadcasting, management information systems and energy management systems.
-ICT expertise offers you the prospect of doing research or working in industry in these interesting, exciting and challenging areas.
+There is strong demand for Electronic and computer Engineering graduates across a wide variety of industry sectors in Ireland and abroad.
+ICT expertise offers you the prospect of doing research or working in the industry in these interesting, exciting and challenging areas.

 Who’s Suited to This Course